TooTall18T/tool_length_probe/README.md

 With other versions, there may be differences in the process.
 The functions of the routine should be tested at reduced speed before using the routine in production.

+> [!IMPORTANT]
+> This version of the routine is not compatible with version 0.6.x Probe Basic!

 The routines "tool_touch_off.ngc" and "go_to_g30.ngc" are based on the routines of the same name that came with Probe Basic.

 > [!NOTE]